FrederikNorlyk/flutter-wanikani/README.md

-# flutter_wanikani
+# WaniKani Kanji Pratice

-A new Flutter project.

-## Progress
+Review tool for all Japanse kanji characters taught by the [WaniKani](http://www.wanikani.com) course.

+## Where does the data come from?
-I extract the levels using the WaniKani API.
-I then use JMESPath to trim the response to only include the necessary fields.
-This JSON is then stored and used as the data for the application.
+The data for each level has been extracted using the [WaniKani API](https://docs.api.wanikani.com).
+The response was then trimmed using [JMESPath](https://jmespath.org) to only include the necessary fields.
+These are then stored as json files which are read and parsed by the app.

+## Try it out 🚀
+The project is hosted on Vercel here: [flutter-wanikani.vercel.app](https://flutter-wanikani.vercel.app)